The circular economy: A beginner’s guide for industrial plastics buyers

 Similar actions are being taken across the world, including in the UK and US, Canada, China, Japan, Australia and South Africa.

-(To learn more about the plastics legislation being introduced and how it may impact your business, read our latest article here insert link once live])
+Learn more about the plastics legislation being introduced and how it may impact your business in our recent article.

 Closing the plastics loop